Beware The Compounce Fracture

 September in Connecticut is not usually a month for cavorting at a waterpark.
 However, with 2007 the way it is, we were treated to a nice warm late summer day to check out the oldest themepark in the country: Lake Compounce in Bristol.

-For those of you not from CT, you surely think of ESPN when you here mention of Bristol.
+For those of you not from CT, you surely think of ESPN when you hear mention of Bristol.
 For those of you from these parts, Bristol is not usually associated with family-friendly fun.
 But there it is, tucked nicely along a hill and away from the more urban areas associated with Bristol; a sprawling old family owned themepark!

 The vast parking lot is dirty and dusty, but why waste money on such extravagances?
 We trekked in through the main gate and surveyed the scene… Ahhh, Americana at it’s best (worst?)
-Carnival barkers stealing dollars from dumb people, Giants overstuffed baked potato stands, weird tchotchkes for sale… we scurried past all that stuff and headed straight for the waterpark.
+Carnival barkers stealing dollars from gullible people, Giant overstuffed baked potato stands, weird tchotchkes for sale… we scurried past all that stuff and headed straight for the waterpark.
 It was crowded, of course, but big enough to handle it.
 It appeared clean and offered a lot of fun options.

-Damian LOVES water, so he was beside himself.
+Damian LOVES water, so he was in his element.
 We walked around the wading pool with all the other little kids, but he wanted some ADVENTURE!
 So we went up and down and all around – short kiddie slides and sprouting waterfalls.
 There are a couple long barrel slides for the older set but I never got the chance.
 There’s even a lake and beach to lounge about on – not your typical theme park at all.
 A huge pirate ship offered a focal point and everyone seemed to be having a great time.

 On October 6, 1846, Samuel Botsford, an influential Bristol scientist, persuaded property owner Gad Norton, an original settler descendant, to let him conduct “a series of beautiful experiments in electricity.”
 Well publicized, the event drew thousands of spectators who witnessed the demonstration amidst the beauty of the woods and water.
 Although the final experiment of “blowing up from shore, two huge jugs of gunpowder tied under a raft in the middle of the lake” failed, it did inspire Mr. Norton to action.
 He put a path around the lake, set up picnic tables, allowed public swimming and rowing on the lake and built a gazebo for lakeside band concerts.
 Lake Compounce had officially opened to the public as a picturesque “picnic” park.